The Big Gamble (1961 film): Reception

-Bosley Crowther of The New York Times said the movie doesn't work "despite the vigor and desperation that the tireless director, Richard Fleischer, has got the actors to display.
+Bosley Crowther of The New York Times wrote the movie doesn't work "despite the vigor and desperation that the tireless director, Richard Fleischer, has got the actors to display.
 Once we have found that Gregory Ratoff, in the role of the drunken German guide, is a sneak in a comedy character's get-up, there is no more flavor or hope.
-Not even the volcanic Miss Greco can maintain her inner smoldering fire.
+Not even the volcanic Miss Gréco can maintain her inner smoldering fire.

 There's some good stuff early along, however.
 There's that wonderful trip through the surf from the side of an offshore freighter.
 And there's a delightful meeting along a jungle road with a band of gaily dressed natives who trade some heavy wood-chopping for some cases of beer."